SixArm/sixarm_ssh_scripts/README.md

-# SixArm.com » Shell » SSH scripts
+# SixArm.com » SSH » Scripts for secure shell

-Secure shell scripts:
+SSH scripts for secure shell:

   * `ssh-copy-id-help`: SSH script to copy a pub id file to a remote server into your authorized_keys.
   * `ssh-fingerprint-of-known-host`: Print the SSH fingerprint of known host.